byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ### *Salon Circle Elements and Etiquette*

-- Events having a beginning/middle/end and a structure that holds it.
+- Events, having a beginning/middle/end and a structure that holds it.

 - Clarifying context.
 Agreements of participation and a definition of respect are articulated.

-- Creating a hospitable space, slowing down and taking time to think and reflect. ***Conversations are a practice set apart from casual social interaction.***
+- Creating a hospitable space, slowing down and taking time to think and reflect. ***Conversations as a practice, set apart from casual social interaction.***

 - Focusing on what matters.
 Exploring ?
 Questioning that which matters ?